habualoush/mullvad/README.md

 - **Canonical URLs**: Prevents duplicate content issues
 - **Semantic HTML**: Proper heading hierarchy and semantic elements

-### Customizing SEO
+### SEO Configuration

+The project is pre-configured for **https://mullvadservers.com/** with:
-1. Replace `https://your-domain.com/` with your actual domain in all meta tags
+1. All meta tags updated with the correct domain
+2. Canonical URLs properly set
+3. Open Graph and Twitter Card tags configured
+4. JSON-LD structured data for search engines

+To customize:
-2. Create social sharing images:
+1. Create social sharing images in the `public/` folder:
    - **Open Graph**: 1200x630px (saved as `og-image.jpg`)
    - **Twitter Card**: 1200x600px (saved as `twitter-card.jpg`)
-3. Update the canonical URL to match your domain
-4. Customize meta descriptions for your specific use case
+2. Modify meta descriptions if needed for your use case

 ## Contributing